-Collies are known to be a great breed for children.
+The temperament of a Collie is known to be a great for children.
 They are playful yet gentle, perfect for any size family.
 They also love the attention they get from a full household.
 A Collie is happiest when they are surrounded by loving and attentive owners.
 However, it’s important to note that Collies will become anxious if they are in a loud and busy home.

 A Collie can quickly become overwhelmed if there are too many children running around.
 That’s why this breed does best in a household with only older children.
 Early socialization will help this breed feel more comfortable around children and strangers.
 If there are children present, make sure they know how to properly interact with a Collie in order to not scare or intimidate them.

-Collies tend to be a fairly healthy breed, however, they are still prone to several health issues.
+The life expectancy of Collies are relatively longer than most of its size.
+This breed tends to be fairly healthy, however, they are still prone to several health issues.

 Collie Nose: Collie Nose, or nasal solar dermatitis, is a condition where the nose, changes color or peels.
 This condition occurs from overexposure to the sun and can be prevented by limiting their time outdoors or using protective sunscreen recommended by your veterinarian.